ironhack-labs/lab-react-ironnutrition/README.md

 Create a new component named `FoodList`.
 The component should contain all the data, logic and nested components used to render and manage the food list from the `App` component.

-When you are done, your `App.js` file should look like this:
+When you are done, your `App.jsx` file should look like this:

 ```jsx
 // ...